marcelonyc/xformer-builder/docs_src/docs/README.md

 ## Create a transformer

-1. Upload CSV/XLS file: Click on "Upload Sample CSV/XLS file" and select the desired CSV/XLS file from your local machine.
+1. Upload CSV/XLS file: Click on "Upload Sample CSV/XLS file" and select a CSV/XLS file from your local machine.
 2. Create transformers: Use the ACE code editor to create transformers for each column.
 Ensure that the code adheres to the restricted Python guidelines.
     - Use `data` as the variable containing the source data.
     - Use the dictionary `columns[]` to get values from other columns